devis12/webots_ros2_show_issue/README.md

 # webots_ros2_show_issue
-Show an issue of the webots_ros2 package when having multiple drivers and multiple robots types within the same simulation
+Show an issue of the [webots_ros2 packages](https://github.com/cyberbotics/webots_ros2/) as of 03/04/2022 when having multiple drivers and multiple robots types within the same simulation